 Carat is the weighing scale or unit of weight of a diamond.
 The word carat has its roots in Greek.
-Back then, c arob seeds were considered to have consistency in their mass.
+Back then, carob seeds were considered to have consistency in their mass.
 Hence it became a comparative measure easing out the trade of diamonds.
 Carat has remained a comparative or a relative measure for diamonds for a long time.
-The net weight of a carat was different from place to place until 1907 when carat was defined and therefore standardized.
+A carat's net weight was different from place to place until 1907, when it was defined and standardized.

-One carat today is equal to 0.2 grams i.e. size of a paperclip.
+Today, one carat equals 0.2 grams, i.e., the size of a paperclip.
 A carat is divided into one hundred points.
-When you are shopping for a diamond, carat would be the most common term you’ll hear from jewelers, and that’s how diamonds are presented besides many other features or shapes of diamonds.
+When shopping for a diamond, the most common term you will hear from jewelers is carat, which is how diamonds are presented, coupled with many other features or shapes.

-Many diamond sets or rings will have more than one diamond in them.
-Therefore, the cumulative weight of all diamonds would be displayed on the description of that particular item.
-In that case you will see the total carat weight (TCW/TW) which is the total weight of all diamonds in that particular jewelry.
-Since every carat is divided into one hundred points, you’ll find diamonds in different ranges e.g. 1.25 carats or 0.25 carats.
-Imagine a dollar in your mind –1.25 carats would be like one dollar plus a quarter of a dollar or 0.25 carats would be like a quarter of a dollar.
+Many diamond sets or rings will have more than one diamond.
+Therefore, the cumulative weight of all diamonds would be displayed in the description of that item.
+In that case, you will see the total carat weight (TCW/TW), which is the total weight of all the diamonds in that jewelry.
+Since every carat is divided into one hundred points, you will find diamonds in different ranges, e.g., 1.25 carats or 0.25 carats.
+Imagine a dollar in your mind – 1.25 carats would be like one dollar plus a quarter, or 0.25 carats would be like a quarter of a dollar.

-The larger the carats weight of a diamond, the higher its price per carat!
-Two engagement rings each having a diamond weighing one carat may cost $2,000 each whereas one ring having a two carats diamond may cost $10,000.
-Generally speaking, a bigger diamond can be considerably more expensive than a smaller one.
-For example, a Round SI1 F V.Good Cut 1ct would be $4,800 and a similar 2ct would be $15,000 (the per carat weight of the 2ct. one becomes $7500).
-At the same time there are many other factors that determine the price of a diamond.
-This includes the Color, Clarity, and Cut of a diamond, among others.
+The larger the carat weight of a diamond, the higher its price per carat.
+Two engagement rings, each having a diamond weighing one carat, may cost $2,000, whereas one with a 2-carat diamond may cost $10,000.
+A bigger diamond can be considerably more expensive than a smaller one.
+For example, a Round SI1 F V.Good Cut 1ct will cost $4,800, while a similar 2ct will cost $15,000 (the per carat weight of the latter becomes $7500).
+At the same time, many other factors determine the price of a diamond, including color, clarity, and cut.

-Carat weight of a diamond can be determined by taking following measurements (in millimeters) of the diamond: Measurement (table up) across the widest points, Measurement (table up) across the narrowest points and depth or height of the diamond.
-Once these measurements are taken, they can be put into any online diamond carat weight calculator that will ask you about the shape of the diamond in addition to the above measurements to give you the exact weight in carats for your diamond.
+The carat weight of a diamond can be determined by measuring—table up—the diamond in millimeters across the widest and narrowest points, apart from the depth or height.
+Once these measurements are taken, they can be put into any online diamond carat weight calculator.
+Afterward, you will be required to specify the shape of your diamond, following which you will be able to see its exact weight in carats.